dgc-cgn/DEC/challenges/dec-03.md

 # Domain Name Signature Provider (DNSP) Program

-This digital ecosystem challenge aims to establish a **Domain Name Signature Provider (DNSP)** program that designed to verify and establish trust for domain owners by linking their domain name to a cryptographic key pair.
+This digital ecosystem challenge aims to establish a **Domain Name Signature Provider (DNSP)** program that is designed to verify and establish trust for domain owners by linking their domain name to a cryptographic key pair.
 The program ensures that the domain owner is verified and demonstrates the capability to securely sign digital documents or data.

 The DNSP program is intended to operate in conformance with the [did:web Method Specification](https://w3c-ccg.github.io/did-method-web/) and the [High Assurance DIDs with DNS Guidance](https://www.ietf.org/archive/id/draft-carter-high-assurance-dids-with-dns-06.html).